esqueer/twitter_blue_blocklist/README.md

 # twitter_blue_blocklist
-List of Twitter Blue Verified accounts that have less than 2000 followers
+List of Twitter Blue Verified accounts that have less than 2000 followers and excludes legacy verified accounts.

 Credit to https://github.com/travisbrown/blue for providing the full repository of twitter blue subscribers.